-Scheduling a pregnancy or newborn session can be challenging.
+Scheduling a maternity or newborn session can be challenging.
 After you’ve chosen your photographer (you thought that was the most complicated decision?) is usually when anxiety hits.

 What should I wear?
 Will I look good?
 Will my kids behave?
 Can I get to see the photos before the baby arrives?
-I’m here to help you navigate your nerves and tell you that everything will be alright and it will be so worth it!
+I’m here to help you navigate your nerves and tell you that everything will be all right and it will be so worth it!

 Here are some good questions that you can ask your photographer about your photo session:

 For maternity sessions, depending on when is your due date, you’ll have more options.
 If you worry about a winter belly, don’t panic; there is hope for your photoshoot to look as charming as a spring session.

 There is a way to look gorgeous outside on a cold January day without freezing, which I dive into this in detail later on in this guide, trust me!

 For newborn sessions, the answer is easy.
 My sessions happen in the comfort of your home, I bring my studio with me!
 You get to relax at home, and we photograph the new family in your favorite spots (nursery, master bedroom, living room, even the backyard — weather permits), and then we pose your baby in adorable sets.
 What you get is a lifestyle session with a studio touch.

 Here are 19 tips about styling, outfits & makeup to rock your maternity pictures!